jonprairie/flute/README.md

 # Flute

-Flute is a beautiful, easily composable HTML5 generation library in Common Lisp.
-It's
+Flute is a beautiful, easily-composable, HTML5 generation library in Common Lisp.
+It's:

-- Simple: the most simplistic syntax, for builtin and customized elements;
+- Simple: elegant syntax for built-in and custom elements
-- Easy to debug: pretty print generated html snippet in REPL;
+- Easy to debug: pretty print generated html snippets in the REPL
-- Powerful: help you define reusable and composable components, like that in React
+- Powerful: define reusable and composable components, like in React
-- Modern: focus only on HTML5
+- Modern: solely focused on HTML5

 # Getting started